h8d13/Windows-Sub-System/README.md

 4. Have fun!
 If you ever break something you can always re-install using the boot d (floppy).

-I tried getting WSL running and that wasnt a good idea.
+_I tried getting WSL running and that wasnt a good idea.
+WARNING: DO NOT TOUCH VIRTUALIZATION SETTINGS AS THAT WILL BREAK YOUR VM _

 CTRL ALT G to lock instance + CTRL ALT F for fullscreen